How to Get into Government Contracting: 5 Essential Tips for Small Businesses

 Of course you are, which is why so many small business owners are looking for ways to break into the world of federal government contracts.
 Those Washington offices (and offices across the country and around the world) need a lot of stuff.
-From military vehicles to catering to paper clips, the federal government has massive operations to make it the world’s largest buyer of products and services.
+From military vehicles for the Department of Defense to cybersecurity for the housing administration to real estate to catering to paper clips, the U.S. government has massive operations to make it the world’s largest buyer of products and services.
 Because of this, the U.S. federal government has seemingly endless revenue opportunities for those who can squeeze a foot in those massive, mahogany doors.

-Getting that first opportunity, however, is an enormous challenge and takes serious strategic planning.
+Getting that first GovCon opportunity, however, is an enormous challenge and takes serious strategic planning.
 This grueling process can feel overwhelming and leave you wondering where to even begin.
-At Summit Strategy, however, we have decades of combined experience guiding small business owners with big dreams through this federal government maze to win game changing contracts.
+Good news: at Summit Strategy, we have decades of combined experience guiding small business owners with big dreams through this federal government maze to win game-changing contracts.

 Ready to turn this big government contract dream into a reality?
 Here are five tips to get you started.